cochran-at-niche/cs101/2_DataStructures/2_DynamicArrays/README.md

 ### Instructions

 1. Navigate to this directory: `cd cs101/2_DataStructures/2_DynamicArrays`
-2. Run `make docker-test` (if you have gcc installed and would rather build/run the tests locally, run `make test` instead). *You should see a bunch of failing tests*.
+2. Run `make test` (if you have gcc installed and would rather build/run the tests locally, run `make test.out && ./test.out` instead). *You should see a bunch of failing tests*.
 3. Open the `dynamic_array.c` file.
 Implement the necessary code for each of the `TODO` comments.
 4. Repeat steps 5-6 until all tests are passing.